 What is customer retention?

-Customer retention refers to how effective a company is at implementing a robust retention strategy to retain current customers.
-This crucial customer retention strategy aims to generate loyalty and long-term customer relationships, driving repeat purchases and increased profitability.
+Customer retention refers to a company's effectiveness in implementing a robust retention strategy to retain its current customers.
+This crucial customer retention strategy aims to foster loyalty and long-term customer relationships, driving repeat business and enhancing profitability.

-Retention is equally as important since it costs five times as much to acquire a new customer than to implement effective customer retention strategies for an existing one.
+Retention is equally as important, as it costs five times as much to acquire a new customer as it does to implement effective customer retention strategies for an existing one.
 That’s because loyal customers engage more, refer others, and enhance your brand’s reputation, leading to sustainable growth.

 What causes low customer retention?